 I tend to always have marcona almonds on hand, so I used those in this recipe.
 But, this grilled broccolini would also be amazing topped with chopped hazelnuts or toasted pine nuts.

-Another reason this dish is dish is great for Thanksgiving is that the broccolini can be grilled ahead of time and served at room temperature.
+This veggie side dish is perfect for holiday get togethers like Thanksgiving and Christmas because the broccolini can be grilled ahead of time and served at room temperature.
 Just be sure to hold off on tossing it with the vinaigrette until just before you’re ready to serve.

 Would you serve this Grilled Broccolini with Apple Cider Vinaigrette at your Thanksgiving dinner?
 What are your favorite healthy side dishes to serve alongside turkey?
 I’d love to hear in the comments below!

 If you loved this Grilled Broccolini recipe I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me onInstagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.